 In 2012, the Department of Public Service commissioned a report to determine an approach to thermal energy that would accomplish the efficiency goals of the Vermont Comprehensive Energy Plan (CEP).
 According to that report, “Comprehensive and rapid weatherization of Vermont’s buildings will bring two significant benefits to homes and businesses: (1) Vermonters will be less vulnerable to volatility in the fuel market and to effects from dramatic weather fluctuations, and (2) more money will stay within the Vermont economy.“

 Increasing the number of Zero Energy Homes is one path to help Vermont meet the CEP goals – and reap those big benefits.
+Learn how to get started on the path to net zero here (hint - you're probably already on it!).
 I’d love to hear your thoughts; please leave your comment below.